gabriel-dahan/passepar-4/api/README.md

 > - `P3` : Email entered is not valid (for registration).
 > - `P4` : Login failed (incorrect password).
 > - `P5` : Player search limit cannot be greater than 100.
+> - `P6` : Session token not valid or doesn't exist.